 Our five senses and physical life are intricately woven into our spiritual seasons.
 When our spiritual life is clouded by negative states of mind or recurrent patterns that keep us self-absorbed, our senses too lose their edge.
 We feel dull, depressed and unengaged with the world and all its relationships, in which we live and breathe.
 But when we are spiritually awake, our senses pick up the vitality of life and we can smell, see, touch, hear and taste—whether it is ravishing or disgusting, at least we will sense it fully for what it is.
 The sensual part of our consciousness needs the spiritual and the spiritual needs the sensual.

 When they are balanced they merge and form a single, perfect language and we experience wholeness.

 So, during Lent, consider the two practices in the light of what you are sensing.
 Don’t become too conceptual, too idealized about them.
 Each day you can evaluate how you have been doing but with detachment and humor rather than a judgmental attitude.

 The morning and evening meditations calibrate all this in a way that is natural and spontaneous.
 Through them, you lose yourself wholly and find yourself in your wholeness.
 You don’t have to keep looking under the hood of the car to examine the engine.
 You will feel that the car (rather like the ego) is running properly and getting you where you are going.

-Laurence Freeman, OSB, is a Benedictine monk and the spiritual guide and Director of The World Community for Christian Meditation, a contemporary, ecumenical, contemplative community.
-Before entering monastic life, Laurence had experience with the United Nations, in banking and in journalism.
+Laurence Freeman, OSB, is a Benedictine monk.
+Before entering monastic life, Laurence had experience with the United Nations, in banking, and in journalism.
 He is the author of Sensing God: Learning to Meditate During Lent (Franciscan Media).